-2) Say cheese – everyone loves mash potato, but is it really worth 275 calories?
+Everyone loves mash potato, but is it really worth 275 calories?
 Although the main ingredient in this classic side is a vegetable, it’s high GI levels and starch makes it a calorie dense option.

 Luckily there is a delicious and easy to make alternative, cheesy cauliflower mash.
 At only 104 calories per serving it has the same consistency as mash potato, with less than half the calories.

-3) Stuff it – stuffing is a staple in many meats at Christmas, and many of us don’t even think about the extra energy we are consuming as a result, but we should.
+Stuffing is a staple in many meats at Christmas, and many of us don’t even think about the extra energy we are consuming as a result, but we should.
 Just one serve of stuffing has a staggering 439 calories.
 When you consider the main ingredients are bread and butter, it’s not that surprising, but is it really worth 20% of the average person’s calorie intake?